-APPLICATION FOR FUNDING FROM THE WAIKOUAITI COAST COMMUNITY BOARD Date: 5th August 2021 Name of group applying for funds: Warkovait Coast Hentage Centre Contact person: Shirley Mckewen Position held: Chair Address: Warkovaiti Post Code: 95/0 Contact Phone NumberEmail Short description of the project you are seeking funding for: opening of our Heritage Centre Please attach any additional information, which may be useful in explaining the project e.g.: quotations or itemised budget.
+APPLICATION FOR FUNDING FROM THE WAIKOUAITI COAST COMMUNITY BOARD Date: 5th August 2021 Name of group applying for funds: Warkovait Coast Heritage Centre Contact person: Shirley Mckewen Position held: Chair Address: Warkovaiti Post Code: 95/0 Contact Phone NumberEmail Short description of the project you are seeking funding for: opening of our Heritage Centre Please attach any additional information, which may be useful in explaining the project e.g.: quotations or itemised budget.
 Please note if considered necessary the Board may seek additional information prior to making a decision.
-Amount sought from Waikouaiti Coast Community Board: \$400 Total cost of project: \$ 400 Amount already raised: \$ () How will the rest of the project cost be funded?
-From our financial weeks HOW WILL GET OF THE PROJECT COST DE TUILIEUT : 11000 DOI TRANCIAL REPORT What is the timeframe for completing the project?
+Amount sought from Waikouaiti Coast Community Board: \$400 Amount already raised: \$ 00 How will the rest of the project cost be funded?
+From Our Angacal Record What is the timeframe for completing the project?
 [OR What is the date of your even/project?]
 Is your project a one-off, annual or biennial event?
-Detail the benefits to your organisation and/or the wider community which will result from this project. all those who have supported our project over the past Has your group made an application to the Board for funding within the last five years? ✓ Yes □ No If granted, how much and what was that money used for? a fridge and Microware All approved funding is subject to the following: 1 Where an application is for part funding of a project the funds will not be released until the Board is satisfied the project or the stage of the project to which the application relates will proceed.
+Detail the benefits to your organisation and/or the wider community which will result from This is an apportunity to bring together and to thank all those who have supported our project over the past ton years.
+Has your group made an application to the Board for funding within the last five years? ☑ Yes □ No If granted, how much and what was that money used for? \$837 to pay for a fridge and Microwave All approved funding is subject to the following: 1 Where an application is for part funding of a project the funds will not be released until the Board is satisfied the project or the stage of the project to which the application relates will proceed.
 2 The organisation/group must report back to the Board within six months of the project completion or six monthly until completed.
 NOTES: Applications will be considered on their merits, regard will also be had to ensuring a fair allocation over all the Board area.
 Any funds approved MUST be paid directly into the organisation's bank account, please supply a copy of the bank account name and number separately.
 This application form is also available on www.dunedin.govt.nz and should be returned to, Governance Support, Dunedin City Council, PO Box 5045, Moray Place, Dunedin 9058 Email:governance.support@dcc.govt.nz Or contact: Alasdair Morrison (Board Chairperson) Telephone 027 435 4384